 Math Center Final Exam Review Packets Math 96 A, B, C (combined) + Answer Keys

 Math 46 Sample Departmental Final -- Video Solutions

 Math 96 Sample Departmental Final -- Video Solutions

 Math Center Final Exam Review Packets Math 38 A, B, C (combined) + Answer Keys

 For online tutoring, please send questions to email@example.com

 .
 Faculty may forward student’s “Ask my Instructor” emails to this address if they choose to do so.
 We will in turn try to answer the questions via video, or if a problem is easy enough and doesn’t merit generating a video, we’ll include a scan of something written out.

-Math 15 courses can be used to challenge a prerequisite, but only in conjunction with passing a standard Math Department final exam.
-Note that a student who chooses this route will not receive academic credit for the course that they bypass.
+Math 15 courses can be used to challenge a prerequisite, but only in conjunction with passing a Math Departmental final exam.
+Note that a student who chooses this class will not receive academic credit for the course that they bypass.